 The two database patches represented a record low for repairs to Oracle’s database management system since the CPU program began in 2005.

 Juniper Networks has added a plethora of new channel tools and resources to its channel programme at its reseller conference, which is being held this week in Las Vegas.
-The firm has billed itsnew Partner Advantage programme -to be rolled out during the course of 2012 - as its most significant inves

 A security business continuity plan shouldn't be an afterthought or overlooked completely, but that is too often the case, data security experts say.